DIY Faux Wood Candles

-Today, I was in a mood to create something fun for our home and for the kids half birthday coming up.
-I found some cheap wrapping paper in the 1$ bin at Target.
-There were SO many things that went with our camping theme, so I stocked up as much as possible.
-There, I found some wood patterned wrapping paper and decided to use it as more than it’s intended purpose!
+In a mood to create something fun for our home and the kids with their birthday coming up.
+We found some cheap wrapping paper in the 1$ bin at Target.
+There were so many things that go well with the camping theme; you can stock up as much as possible.
+There, we found some wood patterned wrapping paper and decided to use it as more than it’s intended purpose!

-I have some fake candles in our house from way back when.
-It’s nice, since the kids can’t burn themselves and I don’t have to worry if I forget to turn them off (I’m one of those people who always forgets to blow the candles out before leaving the house).
-I decided to create my own faux wood candles using the wrapping paper and fake candles.
+Go for fake candles since the kids can’t burn themselves, and you don’t have to worry if I forget to turn them off.
+You can create your faux wood candles using the wrapping paper and fake candles.
 This way, the paper won’t melt or burn (it’s pretty cheap).

 What you will need